IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-java.md

 The following instructions provide an example of how you can implement sharing using the UID2 SDK for Java, either as a sender or a receiver.

-1. Create an ```IUID2Client``` reference:
+1. Create a `IUID2Client` reference:

    ```java
    IUID2Client client = UID2ClientFactory.create(UID2_BASE_URL, UID2_API_KEY, UID2_SECRET_KEY);
    ```
 2. Refresh once at startup, and then periodically.
-Recommended refresh interval is hourly: for details, see [Best Practices for Managing UID2 Tokens](../sharing/sharing-best-practices#key-refresh-cadence).
+Recommended refresh interval is hourly: for details, see [Best Practices for Managing UID2 Tokens](../sharing/sharing-best-practices.md#key-refresh-cadence).

    ```java
    client.refresh();